-Continuity mistake: The underground car seen in the CCTV video is a different car design from the one where the heroes defuse the bomb (central line design vs another design).
+Continuity mistake: The underground car seen in the CCTV video is from the Jubilee line, but is meant to be the District Line.
+It's also different from the one where the heroes defuse the bomb, which is an actual District Line train (D stock).
 The rounded doors is the most visible proof.

 Factual error: Sherlock takes pains to explain in detail that he will deliberately corrupt the magnetic code stripe on an access control card he intends to use to enter the elevator to the villain's penthouse, by carrying it next to an operational cell phone.
 (This is possible due to the low frequency magnetic field from a phone's vibration motor.)
 But when he actually goes to access the elevator, he simply touches his access card to the reader instead of swiping or inserting the card through a slot, which is how a magnetic stripe reader would operate.
 The elevator uses an RFID proximity reader, not a magnetic stripe reader - a phone wouldn't corrupt an embedded RFID tag.Stringman